nicolascnudde/nicolascnudde/README.md

 # Hey there :wave: I'm Nicolas!

-*Associate's Degree in Programming student at [Artevelde University of Applied Sciences](https://www.arteveldehs.be).*
+I'm a *full stack developer* that recently graduated from the [Artevelde University of Applied Sciences](https://www.arteveldehs.be).

 ## :sunglasses: About